apigee/iloveapis2015-hmac-httpsignature/httpsig/callout/Readme.md

 </JavaCallout>
 ```

-The above example shows how to specify the public key in PEM format
+The above example shows how to specify the public key in PEM format directly in
-directly in the policy configuration file.
-The configuration accepts RSA
+the policy configuration file.
+The configuration accepts RSA keys only, in
-keys only, in either PKCS#8 or PKCS#1 format.
-Base64-encoded.
+either PKCS#8 or PKCS#1 format.
+This is probably an edge-case, mostly useful for
+demonstrations.
+Usually your proxy will look up the public key based on the
+inbound keyId, which means the `public-key` property will reference a context variable.

 ## Example 3